IMV Inc. (IMV)'s Financial Results Comparing With Enochian Biosciences Inc. (NASDAQ:ENOB) | New Business Observer

 Summary

-On 4 of the 7 factors IMV Inc. beats Enochian Biosciences Inc.
+IMV Inc. beats on 4 of the 7 factors Enochian Biosciences Inc.

 IMV Inc., a clinical-stage company, together with its subsidiaries, develops products based on its platform and products with a primary focus on T cell activating therapies for cancer.
 The company's DepoVax platform is a patented formulation that provides controlled and prolonged exposure of antigens and adjuvant to the immune system.
 It has two T cell activation therapies for cancer through Phase I human clinical trial and is conducting a Phase Ib study with Incyte Corporation for lead cancer therapy; and DPX-Survivac, as a combination therapy for ovarian cancer.
 The company is also conducting a Phase II study for DPX-Survivac in ovarian and lymphoma.
 In addition, it is developing DPX-RSV, a vaccine candidate, which has completed a Phase I clinical trial for respiratory syncytial virus, as well as has clinical projects to assess the DepoVax to address malaria and the Zika virus; DPX-E7 an investigational immunotherapy that targets a viral protein in human papillomavirus (HPV) known as E7.
 The company has research collaborations with companies and research organizations, including Merck, Incyte Corporation, and Leidos Inc, as well as with Zoetis.
 The company was formerly known as Immunovaccine Inc. and changed its name to IMV Inc. in May 2018.
 IMV Inc. was founded in 2000 and is based in Halifax, Canada.